v-rajagt/IntuneDocs/intune/protect/lookout-mtd-connector-integration.md

    After you gather this information, contact Lookout support (email: enterprisesupport@lookout.com).
 Lookout Support will work with your primary contact to onboard your subscription and create your Lookout Enterprise account, using the information that you provide.

 ## Configure your Lookout subscription
+> [!NOTE]
+> The following steps are to be completed in the Lookout Enterprise admin console and will enable a connection to Lookout's service for Intune enrolled devices (via device compliance) **and** unenrolled devices (via app protection policies).

 After Lookout support creates your Lookout Enterprise account, Lookout support sends an email to the primary contact for your company with a link to the sign-in url: https://aad.lookout.com/les?action=consent.

 ### Initial sign-in